Nurmukhammed/Bereke-Ber/README.md

-#My Personal Website
+#Bereke - Ber (Personal website)
-This is my personal website designed by me.
+This is my personal website 'Bereke - Ber' designed by me.